How to know your eggs are fresh…

-Why do my locally bought farm eggs look different that store bought eggs?
+Why do my locally bought farm eggs look different than store bought eggs?

 Have you ever cracked open an egg and found the “white” of the egg to be cloudy?
 If so, then you know you have some pretty darn fresh eggs.
 Cloudy whites are a sign of extremely fresh eggs.